-After many years of fund raising and planning along with more than a few unexpected delays, the women of the Bloom & Grow Garden Society have finally welcomed our sweet monarch butterfly, Flora, to downtown Winter Garden.
+After many years of fund raising and planning along with more than a few unexpected delays, the members of the Bloom & Grow Garden Society have finally welcomed our sweet monarch butterfly, Flora, to downtown Winter Garden.

 The monarch butterfly has been synonymous with the Bloom & Grow Garden Society since the club’s inception in 1997.
 The ethereal, yet mighty monarch is the only butterfly known to make a two-way migration as birds do.
 They know when to migrate from environmental clues and use wind currents to fly as far as 3000 miles to their winter homes.
 Besides the monarch’s determination and strength, it has the capacity to change and grow.
 These are the qualities that Bloom & Grow members aspire to.

 The Monarch Project began as an idea of the 20-Year Committee in the 2017-18 club year to commemorate the Bloom & Grow Garden Society’s 20th year in 2017.
 It wasn’t until two years later that we finally conceptualized a form and selected an artist.
 We wanted this regal statue to be a gift from the club to the city of Winter Garden in appreciation for 20 years of help and partnership in making their Spring Fever in the Garden festival so successful.
 In April of 2022, we will celebrate our 20th festival.

 But, the Monarch Project is not over.
 During our journey to get this sculpture made, we’ve discovered that the monarchs are endangered.
 We’ve started a program in area schools to encourage youth to get involved in the Monarch’s plight by providing way stations and information to help the monarchs.